MENU

 Presentation of Certificates of Appreciation by Deputy Chief of Mission Eric Gerardo Tamayo and Consul General Noemi Diaz:

-Ms. Sally Rousset, Moderator, who presented the objectives of each roundtable discussion, took questions and called on the resource speakers for responses.
+Ms. Sally Rousset, Moderator, who presented the objectives of each roundtable discussion, presided over the question-and-answer session.

-Dr. Luzvimihda Baranger spoke about aging health concerns, preventive health measures.
+Dr. Luzvimihda Baranger spoke about health concerns in aging and preventive health measures.

-Ms. Nelia Mistruzzi explained the French health system, social services and repatriation.
+Ms. Nelia Mistruzzi explained the French health system, social services and repatriation services.

-Ms. Rosemarie Chazelas presented the French retirement system, programs and intricacies.
+Ms. Rosemarie Chazelas presented the French retirement system, programs and procedures.

-Ms. Zita Cabais provided information on common concerns encountered and provided advice.
+Ms. Zita Cabais provided information on common concerns encountered and provided advice on dealing with them.

 Prof. Lira de Demo focused on the need for practical financial planning and opportunities.